Money Market Funds

 In response to the 2007-2008 financial crisis, the Commission adopted a series of amendments to its rules on money market funds in 2010 that were designed to make money market funds more resilient by reducing the interest rate, credit, and liquidity risks of their portfolios.
 Although these reforms improved money market fund resiliency, the Commission said at the time that it would continue to consider whether further, more fundamental changes to money market fund regulation might be warranted.
 Accordingly, on June 5, 2013, the Commission voted unanimously to propose additional measures that would reform the way that money market funds operate to make them less susceptible to runs that could harm investors.

-The SEC's proposal includes two principal alternative reforms that could be adopted alone or in combination.
-One alternative would require a floating net asset value (NAV) for prime institutional money market funds.
-The other alternative would allow the use of liquidity fees and redemption gates in times of stress.
-The proposal also includes additional diversification and disclosure measures that would apply under either alternative.
+The SEC's proposal contained two principal alternative reforms that could be adopted alone or in combination, and additional diversification and disclosure measures that would apply under either alternative.
+One alternative called for a floating net asset value (NAV) for prime institutional money market funds and the other would allow the use of liquidity fees and redemption gates in times of stress.

-On this page, you can find links to materials relating to SEC regulatory initiatives concerning money market funds, including the recently proposed rule, along with analysis, research, and other resources from the SEC.
-In addition, this page provides links to public comments received on the various rules and reports relating to money market funds.
+This page contains links to SEC regulatory initiatives concerning money market funds, to analysis, research, and other resources from the SEC, and to public comments received on the various rules and reports regarding money market funds.

 November 3, 2010